Strap It On

-Strap It On is the debut album by American alternative metal band Helmet.
-It was first released in 1990 through Amphetamine Reptile Records, and later Interscope Records in 1991.
+Strap It On is the debut studio album by American alternative metal band Helmet.
+It was released in October 1990 through Amphetamine Reptile Records, and reissued in January 1993 through Interscope Records.

-Critics considered the album innovative for its explosive, propulsive, and often staccato riff style which greatly exploited Drop D tuning.
+Critics considered the album innovative for its explosive, propulsive, and often staccato riff style which greatly exploited drop D tuning.
 It has since become a cult classic in the post-hardcore genre and even influential on the metal scene.

 Background and recording

 Helmet was formed in 1989 by vocalist/guitarist Page Hamilton after he left the alternative rock group Band of Susans.
-Hamilton would recruit guitarist Peter Mengede, bassist Henry Bogdan, and drummer John Stanier.
+Hamilton would recruit guitarist Peter Mengede (originally from Australia), bassist Henry Bogdan, and drummer John Stanier.
 Having not settled on a name yet, Mengede's then-wife Reyne Cuccuro suggested the Germanic name of "helmuth".
 Having misinterpreted her, Hamilton thought she was referring to the helmet protective gear.
 Thinking it was "a pretty cool name for a band", Hamilton went with the Anglicized spelling and the band was named Helmet.

-The band was quickly noticed by Halo of Flies guitarist Tom Hazelmyer, who signed Helmet to his label Amphetamine Reptile Records; the band would release its debut 7" single, "Born Annoying", later in 1989.
+The band was noticed by Halo of Flies guitarist Tom Hazelmyer, who signed Helmet to his label Amphetamine Reptile Records; the band would release its debut 7" single, "Born Annoying", later in 1989.

-In total, $2,500 dollars were spent on making the album.
+In total, the album cost $2,500 to make.
 The album was produced by Wharton Tiers and the band.

 Release

-Strap It Ons original release came through independent noise rock label Amphetamine Reptile Records in March 1990.
-In November 1991, it was re-released by their new label Interscope Records, approximately one month before the band started recording Meantime for the label.
-Some sites such as AllMusic list its year of release as being 1991, as does the 2004 compilation album Unsung: The Best of Helmet 1991–1997 (although in the booklet of the compilation itself the year is 1990).
+Strap It On was released through the independent label Amphetamine Reptile Records in October 1990.
+In January 1993, it was re-released by their new label Interscope Records.